 A shorter deck length might limit knee extension which then begins to impact your hips, your ankles and even your spine in the long run.

-While speed is not something that you might consider when you have bad knees, it will definitely be a criterion when you recover.
+While speed might sound like making a grim treadmill mistake when you have bad knees, it will definitely be a criterion when you recover.

 In fact, many Physical therapists use variable speed walks as a recovery tool.